Code-4-Community/lucys-love-bus-backend/scripts/seeding/readme.txt

 llb_route_healthcheck.py script is meant to simply seed a live instance of the service with test data by means of calling a sequence of routes as a user would do.
 We allow the definition of user and event data which gets populated into the database; see seed_data folder.
-It then prints to console all of the access token of users you have defined for to easy use in postman/further testing.
+It then prints to console all of the access token of users you have defined for easy use in postman/further testing.

 Step one: